rforbiodatascience24/group_04_project/README.md

 data retrieval, data tidying, joining of dataframes, statistical analysis of data, modelling of data and visualization of data with ggplot etc.
 Additionally, collaborative working via a version control service like github is achieved.

+## Scientific aim of the project
+The myelodysplastic syndromes (MDS) are cancer diseases of the hematopoietic stem cells in the bone marrow.
+Identification of differences in gene expression between patient hematopoietic cell lines and healthy donor hematopoietic cell lines could reveal potential drugable targets in MDS.
+Hence, we performed differential gene expression analyses on the dataset outlines above and show which genes are up- and downregulated in both hematopoietic stem cells and erythroid, granulocytic and monocytic progenitors.